tecnickcom/rpistat/README.md

 <a name="description"></a>
 ## Description
-Web-Service to collext Raspberry PI 4 system statistics
+Web-Service to collext Raspberry PI 4 system usage statistics.

+The statistics are exposed both via the ```/stats``` API endpoint.

+An example HomeAssistant sensor and template to scrape those metrics can be found in the ```resources/HomeAssistant/``` directory.

 ----------